butterflymx installation convert old intercom

 Old intercoms are the source of many resident complaints.
 For one, outdated intercoms depend on copper wiring — which degrades over time — and will eventually leave tenants with a malfunctioning access solution.

-And front door hardware and in-unit substations come with a separate set of maintenance concerns, often requiring you to tear down walls to fix wiring issues.
+Furthermore, front door hardware and in-unit substations come with separate maintenance concerns, often requiring you to tear down walls to fix wiring issues.

 You’re missing deliveries